ksoichiro/AndroidFormEnhancer/README.md

 ## Install

-The 'library' folder is the main library.
+The 'androidformenhancer' folder is the main library.
 Please import it into the Eclipse, Android Studio or other IDEs.

 ## Usage